jdiejim/pokedex-blog/README.md

   ```

+Now that we stored our Pokemon data on the App’s state, we can access it in the render function.

-  No we have access to the pokemon data and we can pass it to the DetailView component as a prop.
+Pass the pokemon state to the **DetailView** component as a prop.
+Since, the state property is part of the App class, we need to include the **this** keyword to access it.

   ```javascript